Who we are

-The PCC of St Paul, St Stephen & Holy Trinity is the data controller (contact details below).
+The PCC of St Paul and St Stephen with Holy Trinity is the data controller (contact details below).
 This means it decides how your personal data is processed and for what purposes.

 How do we process your personal data?

-The PCC of St Paul, St Stephen & Holy Trinity complies with its obligations under the “GDPR” by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
+The PCC of St Paul and St Stephen with Holy Trinity complies with its obligations under the “GDPR” by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

 We use your personal data for the following purposes: –

 - To enable us to provide a voluntary service for the benefit of the public in a particular geographical area as specified in our constitution;

 - To fundraise and promote the interests of the charity;

 - To maintain our own accounts and records (including the processing of gift aid applications);

 - To inform you of news, events, activities and services running at St Paul’s & St Stephen’s Churches;

 - To share your contact details with the Diocesan office so they can keep you informed about news in the diocese and events, activities and services that will be occurring in the diocese and in which you may be interested.